xxxzc/xps15-9570-macos/README.md

 But note that please create an issue **in this repository** if you encounter any problem when **using this config** (Please don't disturb others).
 My writing in English is poooooor:(, but I can read :).

+### Big Sur

+OpenCore in latest release can OTA to/install Big Sur public beta, **but** installing Big Sur on some Samsung SSDs like SM961/PM961 is very likely to fail(I have tried many kinds of configuration but nothing works), do it at your own risk.

+**For 4k display user**: you need to run `python3 update.py --bigsur` to override edid to force display running at 48Hz, otherwise your display will be blank on Big Sur.
+Don't worry, this script use `AAPL00,override-no-connect` property in config.plist to override EDID, you can remove it at any time.

 ### FHD Display

 If your laptop display is 1080p, you have to modify your config.plist: